-The Minnesota Active Citizenship Initiative (MACI) organizes a new base and basis for policy making in the state of Minnesota that places the obligation to govern justly and wisely in the role we all have as citizens.
+The Midwest Active Citizenship Initiative (MACI) organizes a new base and basis for policy making that places the obligation to govern justly and wisely in the role we all have as citizens.

 The Need for an Approach to Policy Making